All Episodes

 We'll need a balanced approach where everything's on the table.

-Balanced my air.
+Balanced my answer.

-Yes, that means making some adjustments to protect health care programs like Medicare, so they're there for future generations.
+Yes, that means making some adjustments to protect health care programs like Medicare so they're there for future generations.

-Jackass, this is it also means reforming our tax code so that the wealthiest Americans and biggest corporations pay their fair share.
+It also means reforming our tax code so that the wealthiest Americans and biggest corporations pay their fair share.

 Here we go.